-CHAIR: CHRIS BAZAR, COMMUNITY DEVELOPMENT AGENCY DESIGNEES: NATASHA PADDOCK AND RILEY WILKERSON
+CHAIR: CHRIS BAZAR, COMMUNITY DEVELOPMENT AGENCY DESIGNEES: NATASHA PADDOCK, ASSISTANT DEPUTY DIRECTOR AND RILEY WILKERSON, HOUSING & COMMUNITY DEVELOPMENT MANAGER

 THE HOUSING SUBCOMMITTEE IS FOCUSED ON ENSURING SUCCESSFUL OUTCOMES FOR THE REENTRY POPULATION BY CREATING AND INVESTING IN HOUSING RESOURCES.
-EXPANDING COLLABORATIONS AND IMPROVING COORDINATION BETWEEN VARIOUS SYSTEMS OF CARE WITH THE AIM OF REDUCING HOUSING INSTABILITY AND INCREASING ACCESS TO PERMANENT, INDEPENDENT HOUSING.
+EXPANDING COLLABORATIONS AND IMPROVING COORDINATION BETWEEN VARIOUS SYSTEMS OF CARE.
+THIS SUBCOMMITEE WORKS TOWARD REDUCING HOUSING INSTABILITY AND INCREASING ACCESS TO PERMANENT, INDEPENDENT HOUSING.

-- S1 COORDINATE EFFORTS TO CREATE NEW HOUSING AND SERVICE RESOURCES

-- S2 DEVELOP/EXPAND AND COORDINATE

-A SYSTEM OF DIRECT ACCESS

-COORDINATE EFFORTS

-- S3 EDUCATE REENTRY PROVIDERS ON HOUSING RESOURCES

-- S4 EVALUATE AND TRACK HOUSING REFERRALS

-- S5 CREATE A REENTRY HOUSING RESOURCE COMMITTEE

-- S6 EXPAND THE CAPACITY OF HOUSING PROGRAMS

-- S7 DEVELOP AND UTILIZE SHARED PRE-RELEASE HOUSING ASSESSMENT TOOLS

-- S8 REVIEW COMPAS ASSESSMENT HOUSING NEEDS

-- S9 ENGAGE POTENTIAL LANDLORDS

-- S10 INCREASE COORDINATION TO

-SUPPORT THE ABILITY TO SECURE

-AND RETAIN LONG TERM HOUSING

-- S11 PROVISION OF SERIVCES AND

-SUPPORT TO HELP ESTABLISH/REESTABLISH RELATIONSHIPS WITH

-FAMILY MEMBERS

-- COORDINATE PRE-RELEASE SERVICES

-AND SUPPORT
+- S1 CREATE NEW HOUSING AND SERVICE RESOURCES - S2 SYSTEM OF DIRECT ACCESS FROM INCARCERATION TO HOUSING - S3 COORDINATE EFFORTS TO ACCESS AND RETAIN HOUSING - S4 EDUCATE ON HOUSING RESOURCES AND ACCESS - S5 EVALUATE AND TRACK HOUSING REFERRALS - S6 CREATE A REENTRY HOUSING RESOURCE COMMITTEE - S7 EXPAND CAPACITY OF HOUSING PROGRAMS - S8 SHARED PRE-RELEASE HOUSING ASSESSMENT TOOLS - S9 PRE-RELEASE CASE COORDINATION USING COMPAS ASSESSMENT - S10 ENGAGE POTENTIAL LANDLORDS - S11 COORDINATION TO SUPPORT THE ABILITY TO SECURE AND RETAIN LONG TERM HOUSING - S12 PROVISION OF SERVICES TO HELP ESTABLISH/RE-ESTABLISH FAMILY RELATIONSHIPS - S13 COORDINATE PRE-RELEASE SERVICES AND SUPPORTS

+Coordination and Expansion of Housing Services and Resources (S1, S2, S3, S7)

-- Coordinate efforts to create a new housing and service resources (S1) - Develop/expand and coordinate system of direct access from incarceration to housing, identified in individual service plans (S2) - Coordinated efforts with probation, state, federal probation, state, and federal parole, sheriff's office, CDCR, non-profits, and the community to access and retain housing (including 290 registrants): Revision of the Coordinated Entry System (CES); ACPD met with government partners and stakeholders (S3) - Evaluate and track housing referrals, follow up on referrals: Housing providers utilization of the Homeless Management Information System (HMIS) (S5) - Expand capacity of housing programs for target population (S7) - Engage potential landlords, explore barriers to housing, assess potential solutions, provision of subsidies to landlords who support target population: ACPD Quarterly Housing Pool, ACPD Housing Focus Groups; Cares Act Funding/Emergency Housing Vouchers (S10)
+Successfully coordinated efforts to identify and create new housing services and resources.
+This included the development and expansion of a coordinated system, supporting direct access to housing from incarceration, as identified in individual service plans.
+ACPD met with government partners and stakeholders.
+There was a coordinated effort between Probation, State and Federal parole and probation, sheriff's office, CDCR, non-profits, and the community to access and retain housing (including 290 registrants).
+The capacity of housing programs for the target population expanded and revisions were made to the Coordinated Entry System (CES).

+Housing Evaluation and Tracking (S5)

+There was ongoing evaluation and tracking of housing referrals, as well as follow up on the referrals.
+Housing providers utilized the Homeless Management Information System (HMIS).

+Engaging Landlords and Addressing Barriers (S10)

+Potential landlords were engaged, which helped to explore barriers to housing.
+This allowed for access to solutions and provision of subsidies to landlords who support the targeted population.
+This effort was further supported through the ACPD Quarterly Housing Pool, ACPD Housing Focus Groups; CARES Act Funding/Emergency Housing Vouchers

-- Number and percentage of target population released from incarceration in federal prisons who have an individualized services plan that includes a housing assessment (S2) - Coordinate efforts with Probation, State, Federal Parole, Federal Probation, Alameda County Sheriff's Office, California Department of Corrections and Rehabilitation (CDCR), nonprofit providers, and the community access and retain housing, including housing for registered sex offenders (S3) - Increase coordination between employment, benefits programs, housing, and education programs to ensure income to support the ability to secure and retain long-term housing (S11)
+- Number and percentage of target population released from incarceration who have an individualized services plan that includes a housing assessment (S2) - Coordinate efforts with Probation, State, Federal Parole, Federal Probation, Alameda County Sheriff's Office, California Department of Corrections and Rehabilitation (CDCR), nonprofit providers, and the community access and retain housing, including housing for registered sex offenders (S3) - Increase coordination between employment, benefits programs, housing, and education programs to ensure income to support the ability to secure and retain long-term housing (S11)

-WORKFORCE DEVELOPMENT & EMPLOYMENT
+WORKFORCE DEVELOPMENT & Employment

-CHAIR: LORI COX, DIRECTOR, SOCIAL SERVICES AGENCY
+CHAIR: LORI COX, DIRECTOR, SOCIAL SERVICES AGENCY DESIGNEE: RHONDA BOYKIN, INTERIM DIRECTOR, ALAMEDA COUNTY WORKFORCE DEVELOPMENT BOARD

-THE WORKFORCE

-DEVELOPMENT AND

-EMPLOYMENT

-SUBCOMMITTEE

-ADVANCES

-OPPORTUNITIES FOR
+THE WORKFORCE DEVELOPMENT AND EMPLOYMENT SUBCOMMITTEE ADVANCES OPPORTUNITIES FOR JUSTICE-IMPACTED INDIVIDUALS.

-JUSTICE-IMPACTED

-INDIVIDUALS.